kdave/btrfs-progs/Documentation/dev/Development-notes.rst

 -  default function return value is *int ret*, temporary return values should be named like *ret2* etc
 -  structure initializers should use *{ 0 }*
--  do not use *short* type if possible, if it fits to char/u8 use it instead, or plain int
+-  do not use *short int* type if possible, if it fits to char/u8 use it instead, or plain int/u32
+-  memory barriers need to be always documented
+-  add *const* to parameters that are not modified
+-  use bool for indicators and bool status variables (not int)
+-  use matching int types (size, signedness), with exceptions
+-  use ENUM_BIT for enumerated bit values (that don't have assigned fixed numbers)
+-  add function annotations __cold, __init, __attribute_const__ if applicable
+-  use automatic variable cleanup for:
+   -  *struct btrfs_path* with BTRFS_PATH_AUTO_FREE
+-  use of ``unlikely()`` annotation is OK and recommended for the following cases:

+   -  control flow of the function is changed due to error handling and it leads to *never-happens* errors like EUCLEAN, EIO

 Output
 ^^^^^^